96. Nietzsche Part II, Earthbound in a Transcendent Universe, a Recipe for Madness

 Byzantine Icon of the Holy Family

-Iconography was the first expression of Christian art that flourished from 6th century until the Romanesque period around 1200.
-Many people think iconography is mainly an Eastern Christian art form, but really, all early Christian art, East and West, was consistent with the iconography prototype.
+Iconography was the first and exclusive expression of Christian art that flourished from 6th century until the Romanesque period around 1200.
+Many people think iconography is mainly an Eastern Christian art form, but in reality, all early Christian art, East and West, was consistent with the iconography prototype.
 This includes Western Celtic, Ottonian, Carolingian, and Romanesque art styles.
 The Russians and Greeks in the East had their tradition, but both East and West had essential elements in common, particularly the theological meaning they were trying to convey.

 Continue reading “91.
 Iconography – An Artform Beyond This World”